Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling

 where $b_i$ is the $i$th information bit associated with sample $\mathbf{x}$.
 The notation $\mathbf{x}:b_{i}=\mu$ means the set of all vectors $\mathbf{x}$ for which $\mathbf{x}:b_{i}=\mu$.

 Fig. \ref{simulation 1} shows the bit error rate (BER) of MCMC decoding in a $8\times8$ uncoded MIMO system with 16-QAM, where all the samples generated by MCMC algorithms are taken into account for decoding.
 This corresponds to a lattice decoding scenario with dimension $n = 16$.
 The performance of zero-forcing (ZF) and maximum-likelihood (ML) decoding are shown as benchmarks.
-For a fair comparison, a sequential Gibbs sampling is applied here, which performs the 1-dimensional conditional sampling over $x_i$ in a backwards order\footnote{It is worth pointing out that the forward update of $x_i$ in sequential Gibbs sampling decoder is also possible.}, thus completing a full iteration \cite{HassibiMCMCnew}.
+For a fair comparison, sequential Gibbs sampling is applied here, which performs 1-dimensional conditional sampling of $x_i$ in a backward order\footnote{A forward update of $x_i$ in sequential Gibbs sampling is also possible.}, completing a full iteration \cite{HassibiMCMCnew}.
 This corresponds to one Markov move in the independent MHK and MTMK algorithms, which also update $n$ components of $\mathbf{x}$ in one iteration.

 As expected, with $t=50$ Markov moves (i.e., iterations), independent MHK outperforms Gibbs sampling.
 As $\sigma$ has a vital impact on the sampling algorithms, Gibbs sampling is illustrated by tuning $\sigma$ with different values.
 Note that the detection performance may be affected due to the finite constellation.
 Furthermore, as shown in (\ref{d5}), under the help of LLL reduction, the decoding radius of the independent MHK sampling is significantly strengthened by a larger size of $\min_{i}\|\widehat{\mathbf{b}}_i\|$, thereby leading to a much better decoding performance.
+As a comparison, LLL reduction is applied in Gibbs sampling as a preprocessing stage to yield the high quality initial starting point.
 Additionally, compared to independent MHK, further decoding gain can be obtained by the independent MTMK algorithm, where cases with $k=5$ and $k=10$ trial samples are illustrated respectively.